rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

         <code>spec.override</code>
       </td>
       <td>
         Arbitrary overrides to the resources created by RabbitMQ Cluster Kubernetes Operator.
-Using this feature can easily render your RabbitMQ Cluster unusable.
-Use with caution!
-Check <a href='#override'>Override</a>
+This feature should be used with <strong>great care</strong> as overriding essential properties can render a RabbitMQ cluster unusable to applications or unreachable to the Operator.
-    section for more details.
+        See the <a href='#override'>Override section</a> to learn more.
       </td>
     </tr>
     </col>